pwdz/Jpotify/README.md

 ```
 ![](ss/4.png)
 Multiple **clients** can be connected to the **server**.(network branch)
-A serializable class name Info contains all the information which is going to be send to server and clients.
+A serializable class name Info contains all the information which is going to be sent to server and clients.